syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Portfolio.md

 For Each attachment As PdfAttachment In document.Attachments

-'Extrating the attachment and saving into the local disk
+'Extracting the attachment and saving into the local disk

 Dim s As New FileStream(attachment.FileName, FileMode.Create)